xiphonics/picoTracker/usermanual/content/pages/commands.md

 ---

 There can be upto two commands on every row of the phrase screen and upto three on a row in a table.
-Commands which effect instruments can be run on any step of the instruments playback, including the step where the instrument is triggered. in vol; pitch and kill but the definition of the “time' is slightly different for all command…
+Commands which effect instruments can be run on any step of the instruments playback, including the step where the instrument is triggered.

+** Note:** most commands only effect sampler instruments unless otherwise specified in the documentation for the specific command.

 ## ARP abcd (ARPG in lgpt)